no-chris/chord-mark/packages/chord-mark-2-chordpro/README.md

 # ChordMark2ChordPro

-This custom renderer allows `chord-mark` to generate a chord chart using the [ChordPro](https://www.chordpro.org) syntax.
+This converter allows `chord-mark` to generate a chord chart using the [ChordPro](https://www.chordpro.org) syntax.

 ## Installation